db7/tikl/README.md

 verbatim and regex metacharacters regain their default meaning (so `foo(bar)` must be written as `foo\(bar\)`).

 Need a different tag?
-Append options after `%check`, e.g. `| %check --check-prefix=ALT`, so only `ALT:` directives are honoured.
-Use multiple `--check-prefix` flags to match several prefixes in one pass, or override `%check` entirely via your own config when a different helper better suits your project.
+Append options after `%check`, e.g. `| %check --check-prefix=ALT` or `| %check -p ALT`, so only `ALT:` directives are honoured.
+Use multiple `--check-prefix`/`-p` flags to match several prefixes in one pass, or override `%check` entirely via your own config when a different helper better suits your project.
+Add `--print-output-on-fail` (`-x`) to `%check` when you want `tikl-check` to dump the checked program's output after any failing directive.

 ## Configuration